-Quality education is a vital principle of sustainable development.
+Access to quality education is a vital principle of sustainable development.
 Transforming our world: the 2030 Agenda for Sustainable Development has identified quality education as an essential factor in reaching its 17 goals.
-It has long been acknowledged that without an educated citizenry, there will be little or no development let alone sustainable development.
+It has long been acknowledged that without an educated citizenry, there will be little, or no development let alone sustainable development.
 However, it is not simply more highly educated people but a new form of education that includes nourishing and supporting a just and sustainable future for all life on the planet.

 Now seen as an intent or purpose of education, ESD is a means of engaging the world´s education and training systems in creating a more sustainable future.
 This new vision of ESD as a purpose, has great implications for revisiting the understanding of “quality” education both at the local and global contexts.

-Rather than being yet another discipline, ESD as a purpose, is implemented through four major areas of intervention (UNESCO Education for Sustainable Development Sourcebook 2012).
+Rather than being yet another discipline, ESD, leading to sustainable development as a purpose of education, is implemented through four major areas of intervention (UNESCO Education for Sustainable Development Sourcebook 2012).

 - access to and retention in a quality basic education;

 - to build public awareness and understanding of sustainable development; and

 - to provide training to all in both the private and public sectors to promote sustainability at home and in the workplace.